Kunal2703/django-aws-tier-3-GH-action/README.md

 # Django-AWS-tier-3-GitHub-Action

 ## Overview
-This repository demonstrates the design and visualization of a 3-tier architecture for deploying a Django REST API on AWS using GitHub Actions.
+This repository demonstrates the design of a 3-tier architecture for deploying a Django REST API on AWS using GitHub Actions.

 ## Prerequisites
 - Python and Django installed locally.